lambrospetrou/lp-namespace/README.md

 # LP-Namespace

 This module is used to create (ensure existence) namespaces inside Javascript objects.
-By namespace I mean something like **MY.CUSTOM.NAMESPACE**.
-Here, we the result in an object will be the following:
+By namespace I mean something like **MY.CUSTOM.NAMESPACE**, which will result in an object like the following:

 ```json
 {